emielkwakkel/movie-app/readme.md

 Run `ionic start movies blank`.
 This will generate the project called 'movies' using the Ionic 'blank' template.
 Navigate to the movies project folder using `cd movies` and check the result in the browser (`ionic serve --lab`).

 # 1. Create navigation menu
 ## 1.1 Generate pages
-Our app will have two main pages.
+Our app will have two main pages and a *movie detail* page.

 1. *Search*: search the OMDB movie database
 2. *Featured*: list two featured movies